 The New Jersey Local News Lab Fund is a collaborative fund that supports people and organizations working towards building a more connected, collaborative and sustainable local news and information ecosystem in New Jersey.

-The Fund is locally-led and managed by an advisory group made up of local stakeholders, the Geraldine R. Dodge Foundation, and Democracy Fund.
+The Fund is locally led and managed by an advisory group of local stakeholders, the Geraldine R. Dodge Foundation, and Democracy Fund.
+It is housed at the Community Foundation of New Jersey.

 Grantees of the NJ Local News Fund include: